SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 2. Search for *Low-Code / No-Code App Development*.

-> This booster helps you to add low-code/no-code tools from SAP that accelerate business application development and will guide you through the process of enabling the tools, configuring entitlements, and assigning members on SAP BTP.
+> This booster will guide you through the process of enabling the tools, configuring entitlements, and assigning members on your SAP BTP account.
+You will create an account with entitlements for the SAP Business Application Studio, Cloud Foundry Runtime, SAP HANA service and Launchpad service.

-3. Choose **Start** to create a *Subaccount*.
+3. Choose **Start** to create a **Subaccount**.

    <img src="././images/booster_1.png" width="80%">

+> [Subaccounts](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/8ed4a705efa0431b910056c0acdbf377.html?locale=en-US#subaccounts) let you structure a global account according to your organization’s and project’s requirements with regard to members, authorizations, and [entitlements](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/00aa2c23479d42568b18882b1ca90d79.html?locale=en-US#entitlements).

 4. In the pop-up a check is running to verify that your account fulfills all the necessary requirements.
 After all checks are successfully, choose **Next**.